zpincus/IOTool/README.md

 will be ignored.)

 `end`: end programming, which returns the device to immediate-execution mode.
+The string "OK\r\n" is transmitted to the host computer.
+(Any response, other than this OK and any echoes, between `program` and `end`, indicates an error in programming.)

 `run count`: run the program _count_ times (0 < _count_ < 2^16).
 If _count_
 is not specified, the program is run one time.
 At the end of the program runs,